bparanj/crystal/electronics/components/bias.md

-Bias in electronics refers to applying a voltage across a component to control its operation.
+Bias refers to applying a voltage across a component to control its operation.
 In forward bias (specifically for diodes), it means applying a voltage that allows current to flow through the diode.

 For a diode: